Skip to main content

 Economics Courses

-I have questions about the grade that was assigned in my course, what can I do?
+I have questions about a grade that was assigned to me for my Econ course.
+What can I do?

 I haven't completed the prerequisites for a class.
-Can I still enroll in it?
-Can I take the prerequisite class at the same time?
+Can I still enroll in it and/or take the prereq at the same time?

-All prerequisites for Economics classes must be complete before you will be allowed to take the class.
-Unless stated in the prerequisite listing, you cannot take a prerequisite course concurrently with the course that requires it as a prerequisite.
-For the most recent list of course prerequisites, please see: Course Descriptions and Prerequisites.
+All prerequisites for Economics classes must be completed before you will be allowed to take the class.
+You cannot take a prerequisite course concurrently with the course that requires it as a prerequisite.
+Please refer to the General Catalog for prerequisite information.

-I'm having problems registering for an ECON class because of prerequisites, but I know I have completed them.
+I'm having problems registering for an Econ course because of prerequisites, but I know I have completed them.
 What can I do?

-If you've been with the Department for a quarter or two, you may recognize the infamous "transfer credit"; problem.
+If you've been with the Department for a quarter or two, you may recognize the infamous "transfer credit" problem.
 For example, there may be problems with the system recognizing Math AP exams.
-If you are having problems with prerequisites when registering for classes we may be able to help.
-You can come in and meet with an advisor during our advising hours, or send an EASy request.
+If you are having problems with prerequisites when registering for classes, you can send a "Question" to "Economics" via VAC to reach an Economics advisor, or send an EASy request

 Exceptions/Petitions